rgeluz/Sleep-Tracker/readme.txt

 8. How can a person log overnight sleep in your app?
 Why did you choose to support logging overnight sleep in this way?
-	They can log overnight sleep, once they are finish sleeping, they specific start time/date and end time/date using the respective date picker ui controls.
+	They can log overnight sleep, once they are finish sleeping, they can specify start time/date and end time/date using the respective date picker ui controls.

 9. How can a person log sleepiness during the day in your app?
 Why did you choose to support logging sleepiness in this way?